An Inside View of the CSS Working Group at W3C

 However, in order to realize the CSS3 system as a coherent singular whole, each module had to connect, via dependency links, to any other related modules.
 As a consequence of this design, feature modules couldn't progress unless the core modules progressed, and the core modules couldn't be complete until all the feature modules were complete.
 Nothing could move forward until everything moved forward.
 It was a new kind of dependency hell.

 So the CSS WG began to delink the CSS3 modules from each other and to rebase them, each module individually, over CSS2.1 (a revision of the somewhat unrealistic and error-riddled CSS2.0 spec).
 Eventually it was resolved that CSS3 modules would depend only on CSS2.1, and possibly on other completed modules.
 In addition, the CSS WG established the principle that each module would level independently.
-We began to aggressively defer unstable features from CSS3 modules that contained more stable, implementation-ready features in order to drive those specs to CR.
+We began to aggressively defer unstable features from CSS3 modules that contained more stable, implementation-ready features in order to drive those specs to CR, knowing that level 4 of that module could follow close behind even if level 3 of other modules were not complete.
 This modularization doctrine was written up in the 2007 (Beijing) Snapshot, which began a new series of CSS Snapshot documents intended to pull together all the completed modules forming the contemporary state of CSS.

 With the publication of the CSS2.1 Recommendation, the CSS WG was able to publish Recommendations of CSS Color Level 3, Selectors Level 3, and CSS Namespaces.
 Currently Media Queries, CSS Backgrounds and Borders Level 3, CSS Multi-column Layout are progressing through W3C's Candidate Recommendation phase while various mature Working Drafts are being stabilized in preparation for transition to CR.
 As these Level 3 modules are locking down, we're spinning up early drafts of Selectors Level 4 and starting several other Level 4 modules in the brainstorming stages, ready to accept new feature requests.